ENG517/Procedure/marshb/marsh-logic-create-audio-track.md

 ## Conditions
 #### Before you begin, here is what you need.
-1. Own a Apple Macbook Pro, Macbook Air, Mini Mac, or iMac.
+1. Own a Apple Macbook Pro, Macbook Air, Mac Mini, or iMac.
 2. Purchase Logic Pro from the application store.

 ## Create an Audio Track